Real Copy Trading Setup

 As soon as you enter a valid private key, Airavat derives the wallet address and checks its POL balance.
 If the balance is below 0.05 POL, a Low Gas Balance warning appears showing the wallet address so you can fund it.
 You can still submit the form.
 Just fund before the first trade fires.

 Wallet credentials are locked after creation.
-To use a different wallet, create a new automation and delete the old one.
+To use a different wallet, create a new pod and delete the old one.
 Other config fields (capital, exits, entry rules) remain editable.

 Step 4: What happens on the first trade